Improwised/kb.repairrabbit.github.io/content/installation-using-wizard/_index.md

 * `DB_CONNECTION`

-  database server to which to connect.
-It value must be `mysql`
+  It denotes on which database server application required to get connected.
+It must be valued `mysql`

 * `DB_HOST`

-  The database host to connect application.
-Its value must be host(ip) at which your database server is running.
+  The database host is to connect application.
+Its value must be host(ip) where your database server is running.
 For example `127.0.0.1`

 * `DB_PORT`

-  Port at which your database server listen.
-Generally mysql server listen at port `3306`.
+  A Port that database server listen.
+Generally mysql server listen at the port `3306`.

 * `DB_DATABASE`

-  Value must be the name of your database.
+  Name of your database will be the Value .

 * `DB_USERNAME`

-  Value must be the user of your mysql server.
+  The User of your mysql server will the value.
 By default `mysql` has user called `root`.

 * `DB_PASSWORD`

-  Value must be the password of your mysql server to be connected.
-By default mysql does not set any password.
+  Value must be the password of your mysql server to be connected.Mysql does not set any password by default.

 * `DB_STRICT_MODE`

-  It defines the mode in which to operate database.
-It should contains value either `True` or `False`.
+  It defines the mode to operate the database.
+The value should be either `True` or `False`.

 ### 3. Company Detail Settings for mail